Learn to make delicious rustic Italian artisan bread with no kneading. This recipe will help you craft the perfect loaf of bread every time.

 - Allow the dough to sit in a warm spot until it doubles in size.
 This allows yeast to ferment properly and produce carbon dioxide gas which causes bubbles in the dough.

 - Let the bread cool down for a few minutes before serving.
 This will allow the bread to settle and make slicing easier.

 - Use an electric hand or stand mixer with dough hooks.
 Although it's unnecessary, creating the dough using the dough hooks on an electric mixer is easier.

 - Line a regular baking sheet or baking stone with parchment paper if you don't have one with a non-stick coating.

 An Italian Artisan Bread is a great addition to any meal.
 It can be served as an appetizer with seasoned olive oil or butter.
 It can be used as the base for sandwiches and paninis.
 To bring out its flavor, try lightly toasting it before serving.

 For a more substantial dish, use the bread as the foundation for bruschetta.
 Start by brushing slices of the bread with olive oil and then grilling them until they are lightly golden brown.
 Top with fresh tomatoes, garlic, basil, and a sprinkle of salt and pepper for an easy appetizer that will impress your guests.

 For breakfast or brunch, try making French toast with the bread.
 Cut thick slices and dip them in a mixture of beaten eggs and milk before frying in butter until golden brown.
-Serve with maple syrup or your favorite topping for a delicious start to your day!
+You can serve it at lunch with a sausage minestrone soup or broccoli pasta.

 The best way to store Italian artisan bread is in a cool, dry place.
 If you have enough space in your kitchen, you can store it in a bread box or on a shelf.
 Alternatively, you can wrap the bread in aluminum foil or plastic wrap and keep it in the refrigerator for up to two days.